cheminfo/nmrium-docs/docs/40_structure_assignment/10_add_structure/add.md

 ![structure](Add_structure.png)

 A new window opens.
 Draw the molecular structure there.
+You can find a detailed explanation of the structure editor functions in the OCL structure Editor chapter.
 Then click on **save**.
 The structure is shown in the panel structures.
 The molecular formula and the molecular mass are also displayed.

 ![draw](Draw_structure.png)